 As you can probably guess, however, dedicated hosting is the most expensive option of the three we’ve discussed.
 This means that smaller websites that still want the benefits of an isolated server are more likely to compromise with a VPS.

 To sum up, VPS hosting is best for small to medium-sized websites that want flexibility, security, and performance comparable to a dedicated server, but for a fraction of the cost.
 Most websites start on shared hosting and upgrade to VPS hosting, or start with VPS hosting if they need higher-quality hosting out of the gate.
+You also have to consider location-based hosting depending on where you and your company are based.
+If you're located in the United States, you may want to look into a US VPS provider.
 At some point, an organization using VPS can move up to a dedicated plan for the most control over its hosting.